wegoare/Customer-360-Mendallion-Architecture-/README.md

 ### Pipeline includes:
 -<img width="347" height="121" alt="image" src="https://github.com/user-attachments/assets/9765b1bc-9fb2-49c2-ae14-c9cc645e3f14" />

-This can be improved if we use adls gen2 for data storage and pulling the data from there or if you are getting the data from an api
+-This can be improved if we use adls gen2 for data storage and pulling the data from there or if you are getting the data from an api

 ---